 Do I Need to Attend a Prestigious Undergraduate School?

-Knowing that attending an elite Ph.D. program significantly improves you chances of landing a tenure-track academic job, let’s examine the next logical question—do you need to attend an elite undergraduate school to get into an elite Ph.D. program?
+Knowing that attending an elite Ph.D. program significantly improves your chances of landing a tenure-track academic job, let’s examine the next logical question—do you need to attend an elite undergraduate school to get into an elite Ph.D. program?

-One examination of Ph.D. candidates in philosophy found that over 80% had attended Top 50 universities or liberal arts colleges, while a more recent study of six top-ranked Ph.D. programs in several disciplines reveals an admissions process that favors students from prestigious undergraduate institutions.
+One examination of Ph.D. candidates in philosophy found that over 80% had attended Top 50 universities or liberal arts colleges.
+A more recent study of six top-ranked PhD programs in several disciplines reveals an admissions process that favors students from prestigious undergraduate institutions.
 Admissions committee members interviewed for the latter study were quoted as saying that they believe elite college attendees were “preadapted” to elite graduate programs, and given their ability to earn admission into a prestigious undergraduate school, “must truly be better.”

-Earning a Ph.D. is a Long Commitment
+Earning a Ph.D.
+Is a Long Commitment

-If you are going to dedicate eight-plus years of your life to obtaining a Ph.D., it’s important to understand that your “reward” will be a fierce job market with a limited number of full-time, tenure-track positions.
+If you are going to dedicate eight plus years of your life to obtaining a Ph.D., it’s important to understand that your “reward” will be a fierce job market with a limited number of full time, tenure-track positions.
 Supply and demand (depending on the field) is not on your side, nor is the hiring trend in higher education.

 Salary for Tenure-Track Professors

-Postsecondary education jobs are expected to grow 13% through 2024, however, the Bureau of Labor Statistics is careful to note that this includes both full-time and part-time positions.
+Postsecondary education jobs are expected to grow 12% through 2030, however, the Bureau of Labor Statistics is careful to note that this includes both full-time and part-time positions.[vii]
 Additionally, these projections vary across disciplines with high job growth expected in fields like healthcare, nursing, biology, and law and slower growth in areas like agricultural science, library science, and education.

-This Must Be a Labor of Love
+Final Thoughts – This Must Be a Labor of Love

-Unlike other prestigious fields with arduous and costly paths to entry, entering academia does not offer a pot of gold at the end of the rainbow.
-For individuals committed to the idea of teaching and researching at a postsecondary level, proper planning beginning with your selection of an undergraduate institution is necessary.
+Unlike other prestige fields with arduous and costly paths to entry, entering academia does not offer a pot of gold at the end of the rainbow.
+For individuals committed to the idea of teaching and researching at a post-secondary level, proper planning beginning with your selection of an undergraduate institution is necessary.
 This is a field where elite credentials give candidates a leg-up in the pursuit of a tenure-track position.
 Regardless, your journey to a stable and rewarding career as a professor will likely continue well into your 30s.
 For those who possess passion and zeal for a given subject, the end result will justify the means.
 For those picturing that cabin in New England and a relaxing, quiet life—academia is likely not for you.